Sciulio/effable-doc-site/src/data/documentation/advanced.md

 priority: 1.0

 page:
-  name: Basics
+  name: Advanced
-  title: Basic Features
+  title: Advanced Features
-  order: 20
+  order: 40
   hasChildren: true
 ---
-### Basics
+### Advanced

-This is the basic part!
+Hy, how are you?